Overview of metrics

 What is a metric?

-A metric is a single measurement in some point in time.
+A metric is a single measurement at a specific point in time.
 If you combine that measurement with a timestamp and one or more dimensions, you have a metric data point.
-A single metric data point can have multiple measurements and multiple dimensions.
+A single metric data point can contain multiple measurements and multiple dimensions.

 - Indicates when the measurements in the data point were taken.

 - A thing you are measuring.
 Uses a dotted hierarchy to refer to a namespace, such as nginx.upstream.responses.5xx.
 Any string can be used as metric name.
 Metric names can include only lowercase letters, numbers, underscores, and dots.
 The dots separates the metric namespace into segments, allowing for the creation of metric hierarchies.